What is a Community Foundation?

 The Community Foundation of Washington County MD, Inc., was created by and for the people of Washington County, Maryland.
 The Foundation is a nonprofit organization that manages funds contributed by members of the community, and makes annual grants to local charities and nonprofit organizations.

 The Foundation exists to promote local philanthropy.
-Since the first grant in 1998, we have awarded over $17 million in grants and scholarships to the community.
-With almost $36 million in assets and more than 285 funds, donors may contribute to a range of charitable funds or set up their own endowed fund to ensure support for generations to come.
+Since the first grant in 1998, we have awarded $19 million in grants and scholarships to the community.
+With over $38 million in assets and more than 285 funds, donors may contribute to a range of charitable funds or set up their own endowed fund to ensure support for generations to come.
 The Community Foundation meets the national standards of the National Council on Foundations.
 To learn more about the Foundation or to set up a fund, you may contact our office at (301) 745-5210.

 What are the advantages of using the Foundation’s services?